Duet3D/wiki-content/User_manual/Reference/DWC_webcam.md

 TO COME
 ```
 After you make changes to motion.conf, you will need to restart the Motion Plugin to make the settings take effect.
 Go to Settings > Plugins > External plugins, click 'Stop' to stop the plugin, wait a couple of seconds, then click 'Start' again.
 Check that your changes have taken effect, by checking the Job > Webcam page.

+#### Setup in DWC

+To configure this service for multiple cameras in DWC, go to the `Settings` -> `General` page and make the following changes:

+- Click 'Enable Webcam'
+- Set `Webcam URL` to `http://[HOSTNAME]:8080/stream`
+- Set `Webcam update interval (in ms)` to `0`
+- Click 'Embed webcam image in an iframe'
+- If you have made changes to motion.conf or camera#.conf, restart Motion by going to Settings > Plugins > External plugins, click 'Stop' to stop the plugin, wait a couple of seconds, then click 'Start' again.
+- Go to the `Job` -> `Webcam` page to see your live stream

 ## Build instructions